MatthewJDavis/matthewjdavis.github.io/_posts/2018-07-29-create-azure-automation-job-powershell.md

 You can also access this data via PowerShell by running the Get-AzureRmAutomationJob and Get-AzureRmAutomationJobOutput as above.

-That's it, no all that is left to do is clean up.
+That's it, all that is left to do is clean up.

 ```powershell
 # Tidy up resources